 Fixed Texas Business Electricity Rates will Protect Customers from Expected 2018 Summer Price Jumps

-Texas businesses who are not currently on a fixed electricity contract could face harsh price increases this summer due to expected shortages in power wholesale markets.
+Texas businesses that are not currently on a fixed electricity contract could face harsh price increases this summer due to expected shortages in power wholesale markets.
 The shortages and price fluctuations to follow would be a result of the recent closure of three large coal-fired power generation plants.
-As shortages in power supply reach dangerously low levels during peak summer hours, prices in the 24 hour a day traded wholesale electricity markets can drastically increase in minutes effecting customers who are not locked into a fixed contract.
+As shortages in power supply reach dangerously low levels during peak summer hours, prices in the 24 hours a day traded wholesale electricity markets can drastically increase in minutes affecting customers who are not locked into a fixed contract.

 Many Texas businesses have purchased their electricity on variable rate products tied directly to the wholesale power markets.
 These products offer low prices when the market is stable, which has been the case over the last several years.
 However, despite the calmness in the market in recent times, there is no guarantee from the electricity providers offering these rate products that the calmness will continue.
 If wholesale energy prices spike up by 75% due to shortages, those costs will get passed onto a business customer who is on a variable rate product.